Scheduling with two non-unit task lengths is NP-complete: Introduction

 \section{Introduction}

-The problem considered in this paper is the non-preemptive task scheduling problem with release times and deadlines.
-In the three-field notation, the problem is denoted $1|r_i|L_{\max}$.
-In this offline scheduling problem, there is a set of tasks, each having a release time, a deadline and a processing time, that need to be scheduled on a single machine without preemption.
-The goal is to schedule the tasks without preemption such that no task starts before its release time and no task completes much later than its deadline.
-Formally, the $L_{\max}$ optimization criterion asks to minimize the maximum lateness, that is, the maximum difference in time between a task's completion time and its deadline.
-The problem is NP-complete in theory by an easy reduction from bin packing~\citep{book_scheduling_pinedo}, but branch and bound algorithms work well in practice, at least on certain distributions of randomly generated instances of up to 1000 jobs~\citep{Carlier198242}.
-The decision problem asks whether a schedule without late jobs exists.
-The formal definition is as follows.
-We require that all release times, deadlines and task lengths are integers.
+The problem considered in this paper is the non-preemptive job scheduling problem with release times and deadlines.
+In the three-field notation, this problem is denoted as $1|r_i|L_{\max}$.
+In this offline scheduling problem, there is a set of jobs, each having a release time, a deadline and a processing time, that need to be scheduled on a single machine.
+The goal is to schedule the jobs without preemption such that no job starts before its release time and no job completes much later than its deadline.
+The formal definition of the decision variant is as follows. \begin{definition}[Non-preemptive single machine scheduling with release times and deadlines] Given a single machine and a set of jobs $J = \{([r_i,d_i],p_i)\mid i=1,\ldots,n\}$, where $r_i, d_i \in \mathbb{Z}$ are the job's release time and deadline, together forming the job's availability interval $[r_i,d_i]$, and $p_i \in \mathbb{N}$ is the job's processing time.